chaos-polymtl/lethe/doc/source/examples/dem/bouncing-particle/bouncing-particle.rst

       set friction coefficient wall    = 0.
     end

 As you can see, the ``young modulus particles`` and the ``restitution coefficient`` of both the wall and particle are not yet defined in the ``bouncing_particle_original.tpl`` file.
-A Python code called ``bouncing_particle_case_generator.py`` is provided with this example.
-This code allows the generation 6 parameter files each using a different restitution coefficient values (from 0.5 to 1.0) for one specific normal spring constant.
+A Python code called ``bouncing_particle_case_generator.py`` is provided with this example which generates 6 parameter files each using different restitution coefficient values (from 0.5 to 1.0) for one specific normal spring constant.
 The ``young modulus particles`` parameter will be determined using a bisection algorithm to satisfy the desired normal spring constant.
 Assuming you have Python3 installed on your machine, this code can be launched using this next line:

 .. code-block:: text
     :class: copy-button

     python3 bouncing_particle_case_generator.py 5000000

-Where ``5000000`` represent the normal spring constant that is wish to be used for the simulations.
-This code will generate 6 files named ``bouncing_particle_XX.prm``, where ``XX`` represent the value of the restitution coefficient used in it.
+Where ``5000000`` represent the normal spring constant that is desired for the simulations.
+This code will generate 6 files named ``bouncing_particle_XX.prm``, where ``XX`` represent the value of the restitution coefficient used in it. (``10`` means restitution of 1.0)

 ----------------------
 Running the Simulation